AdobeDocs/experience-platform.en/help/intelligent-services/customer-ai/input-output.md

 For input datasets, like Adobe Analytics and Adobe Audience Manager, the respective source connectors directly map the events in these standard field groups (Commerce, Web, Application, and Search) by default during the connection process.
 The table below shows the event fields in the default standard field groups for Customer AI.

-For more information on mapping Adobe Analytics data or Audience Manager data, visit the Analytics field mappings or Audience Manager field mappings guide.
+For more information on mapping Adobe Analytics data or Audience Manager data, visit the Analytics field mappings or Audience Manager [field mappings guide](../../sources/connectors/adobe-applications/mapping/audience-manager.md)

 You can use Experience Event (EE) or Consumer Experience Event (CEE) XDM schemas for input datasets that are not populated via one of the above connectors.
 Additional XDM field groups can be added during the schema creation process.
 The field groups can be provided by Adobe like the standard field groups or a custom field group, which matches the data representation in the Platform.